Currency: GBP

 We do occasionally come across a rig where the thread direction on the existing fittings is opposite to normal.

-Opposite UNF thread is very rare and will entail changing the whole turnbuckle to avoid a bespoke solution.
+An Opposite UNF thread is very rare and will entail changing the whole turnbuckle to avoid a bespoke solution.

-You can avoid any mishaps with thread specification by replacing your studs and turnbuckles together
+You can avoid any mishaps with thread specification by replacing your studs and turnbuckles together.

-The direction of the thread is only of vital importance if you are planning to change the stud terminal, but keep the existing turnbuckle.
+The direction of the thread is only of vital importance if you are planning to change the stud terminal but keep the existing turnbuckle.

 Take a close look at the two different threads in the picture below.